ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: function

     Specifies the measurement function.
-    Refer to the NIDMM_ATTR_FUNCTION topic in  the NI Digital Multimeters Help for device-specific information.
+    Refer to the :py:data:`nidmm.Session.function` topic in  the NI Digital Multimeters Help for device-specific information.
-    If you are setting this attribute directly, you must also set the NIDMM_ATTR_OPERATION_MODE attribute,  which controls whether the DMM takes standard single or multipoint measurements, or acquires a waveform.
-If you are programming attributes directly, you must set the NIDMM_ATTR_OPERATION_MODE attribute before  setting other configuration attributes.
-If the NIDMM_ATTR_OPERATION_MODE attribute is set to NIDMM_VAL_WAVEFORM_MODE,  the only valid function types are NIDMM_VAL_WAVEFORM_VOLTAGE and NIDMM_VAL_WAVEFORM_CURRENT.
-Set the  NIDMM_ATTR_OPERATION_MODE attribute to NIDMM_VAL_IVIDMM_MODE to set all other function values.
+    If you are setting this attribute directly, you must also set the :py:data:`nidmm.Session.operation_mode` attribute,  which controls whether the DMM takes standard single or multipoint measurements, or acquires a waveform.
+If you are programming attributes directly, you must set the :py:data:`nidmm.Session.operation_mode` attribute before  setting other configuration attributes.
+If the :py:data:`nidmm.Session.operation_mode` attribute is set to :py:data:`~nidmm.OperationMode.WAVEFORM`,  the only valid function types are :py:data:`~nidmm.Function.WAVEFORM_VOLTAGE` and :py:data:`~nidmm.Function.WAVEFORM_CURRENT`.
+Set the  :py:data:`nidmm.Session.operation_mode` attribute to :py:data:`~nidmm.OperationMode.IVIDMM` to set all other function values.

     The following table lists the characteristics of this property.